adstuart/azure-privatelink-dns-microhack/README.md

 ## :checkered_flag: Results

-- You are now using Azure Private Link to access your SQL server from On-Premises, entirely via your Privately IP addresses Hybrid Site-to-Site VPN Connection.
+- You are now using Azure Private Link to access your SQL server from On-Premises, entirely via your privately IP addressed Hybrid Site-to-Site VPN Connection.
 You have modified your DNS configuration to make this work, as depicted in the packet walk diagram below.

 ![image](images/15.PNG)